A topic from the subject of Kinetics in Chemistry.

 Stopped-Flow Spectrophotometer

 A stopped-flow spectrophotometer is a specialized instrument used to study fast reactions.
-It rapidly mixes reactants and monitors the reaction progress by measuring absorbance changes.
+It rapidly mixes reactants and monitors the reaction progress by measuring absorbance changes, allowing for the determination of rate constants for very fast reactions.

 Conductivity Meters